Anand-kumar-63/Node-project/readme.md

 - read more about express routing http://expressjs.com/en/guide/routing.html#express-router

+- group all the same type of apis and make seperate routers for all this like above there is a Authentication Router{group of different apis} , Profile router , connection request Router , User Router
+- Whenever  Building a big project list down all the apis and make group of together of similar apis>> code will be much cleaner

+- use express.Router to create different Routes >> like profile Router will handle
+  all these routes
+  -Get/profile
+  -patch/profile/update
+  -patch/profile/password/update
+  -patch/profile/Email/update

+  >> the login of getting the profile will be written in Profile Router , and logic of updating the profile will be written in profile Router

 # create API logout
-- login is token gets expire
+- In logout token gets expire when you click on logout button What will be the logic of logout api give back
+- when you login you put your emailId and password
+- login api checks for user in the database and

+authrouter.post("/logout", async(req,res)=>{
+  const cookie = req.cookies;
+  res.cookie("JWTtoken", null ,{
+    expires: new Date(Date.now());
+  })
+  res.send();
+})
+or
+  // to clear the cookie during logout
+  // res.clearCookie("JWTtoken");
 <!-----------------------------------------------------LEC 25 -------------------------------------->

+#note :  { can use enum to validate fields instead of using validator }
+by using enum we can define limited values for a fields

 # sending connection request

 - first you have to create a connectionRequest Schema >> containing senderId , recieverId , and status
-- enum: you create enum when you want to restrict user for some values >> status should only have certain values >>ignore , interested , accepted , rejected
+- status >> enum: you create enum when you want to restrict user for some values >> status should only have certain values >>ignore , interested , accepted , rejected

-  > > Enums in Mongoose are particularly useful for fields that should only accept a limited number of predefined values.
+  >> Enums in Mongoose are particularly useful for fields that should only accept a limited number of predefined values.
-  > > Enums in Mongoose play an important role in defining fields that should only accept a limited number of predefined values.
+  >> Enums in Mongoose play an important role in defining fields that should only accept a limited number of predefined values.
 They clearly indicating the possible values for a field.

-  > > Status:{
+  >> Status:{
-  > > type:String,
+  >>  type:String,
-  > > required:true,
+  >>  required:true,
-  > > #// Enum defining allowed values for the 'status' field
+  >>  #// Enum defining allowed values for the 'status' field
-  > > enum:{
+  >>  enum:{
-  > > values:["interested","required","accepted","rejected"],
+  >>  values:["interested","required","accepted","rejected"],
-  > > message:"${value} is not valid"
+  >>  message:"${value} is not valid"
-  > > }
-  > > }
+  >> }

-  > > When a document is created or updated, Mongoose automatically validates the field against the defined enum values.
+  >> When a document is created or updated, Mongoose automatically validates the field against the defined enum values.
 If an invalid value is provided, Mongoose will throw a validation error.
-  > > {EXAMPLE} we creates a Mongoose model named User based on the userSchema schema.
+  >> {EXAMPLE} we creates a Mongoose model named User based on the userSchema schema.
 It then attempts to save a new user with the role 'superuser' which is not a valid role according to the schema's enum.
 As a result, a validation error will be caught and logged.

-  > > const User = mongoose.model('User', userSchema);
+  >> const User = mongoose.model('User', userSchema);
-  > > const newUser = new User({ role: 'superuser' });
+  >> const newUser = new User({ role: 'superuser' });
-  > > newUser.save()
+  >> newUser.save()
-  > > .then(() => console.log('User saved successfully'))
+  >> .then(() => console.log('User saved successfully'))
-  > > .catch(err => console.error('Error saving user:', err));
+  >> .catch(err => console.error('Error saving user:', err));

 - person A is sending connection request to person B and data is stored in database
 - api request from person A to person B>>
   #api for sending the connection request
 - can we use the same route for interested and not interested

-  > > with the help of enum >> status
+  >> with the help of enum >> status

 - created a requestrouter and send request to RecieverID >> creating a new instance of the connectionrequestmodel >> and saving the senderid , receiverid and status into the databse
 - we have to validate the the Status to just interested and ignore>>not more than that